 Contact Randy: firstname.lastname@example.org

 In addition to a wealth of academic support content, LearningExpress also contains an extensive collection of resources to help you start of advance your career in your chosen field.
-Visit the Career Preparation section of Learning Express as pictured below to browse tutorial content and ebooks to help you leverage your experience to land the job you want.
+Visit the Career Preparation section of Learning Express to browse tutorial content and ebooks to help you leverage your experience to land the job you want.
 Topics include career changes, job searching, resumes, cover letters, interviewing, and social networking.